leopoldgerber/Traffic-Control-Service/README.md

 ### 1 - Download Data
 The main script for downloading reports from an account on the platform.

+Emulates downloading a person, to bypass account blocking.
+Contains random values for the height of the scroll in both directions, making pauses between transitions and pauses before and after pressing buttons.
+Passes through each domain in turn with the reporting categories selected for it.
+The storage location of the downloaded reports is set by the user.
+The selected location will be used for further assembly of all reports, including the processing of these reports.

+<b>NOTE:</b> The best solution is to use scripts 1 and 2 in tandem in one run, since the variables from script 1 contain the lists of domains by category.
+Modification is possible to display the list of processed domains by category in separate files.

 <details close>
 <summary>See arguments</summary>